 Have you found a way that your research or writing habits have sustained you in this new world?
 Or have you had a moment to re-think your writing practice?
 We’d love to hear about it, since we aren’t running into each other in the Simpson Center reading lounge anymore.
 Feel free to write us about how your research and writing is going (or not) at firstname.lastname@example.org.

 As Program and Events Manager, Caitlin Palo works with faculty to coordinate the material and logistical needs for bringing together scholars from on and off-campus.
-This includes identifying and reserving appropriate spaces for gatherings—whether for intimate conversation, collaborative working groups, lectures for academic or public audiences, or for other kinds of events; booking flights and hotels for visitors; and arranging meals and receptions.
+This includes consulting with faculty hosts to determine the ideal format for engaging events, including large-scale lectures in-person or on zoom, collaborative working groups, hands-on workshops, small-group conversational lunches, or other kinds of events.
+She also supports the logistics of room reservations, catering, flights, and hotels for funded projects and manages the co-sponsored events calendar.